stubbscroll/evolve-script/readme.txt

 - press f12 to open javascript console (firefox, chrome)
 - copy/paste the contents of evolve.js to the console
 - comment out the desired reset type, press enter
-- wait until the script reaches the reset point, then perform the reset manually
+- wait until the script reaches the reset point, then press reset manually
+- in retirement and orbital decay, the game refreshes at isolation/moonfall. when that happens, re-paste the script
+- optionally, manually remove/add genes in arpa->genetics (script doesn't do that)
 - playing manually while the script is running is not recommended. holding the multiplier keys can multiply some of the script's actions and do unintended things